 Two of the most important platforms for your communication, as we’ll see later, are your website and social media.
-In your preparation to stay in front of potential leads, these platforms must not be overlooked or undervalued.
+In your efforts to stay in front of potential leads, these platforms must not be overlooked or undervalued.

 The two most important words in your business communication dictionary should be retention and referral.
-Your clients are your most valuable asset in both sustaining and growing your business, and you want to stay on their mind as much as possible.
+Your clients are your most valuable assets in both sustaining and growing your business, and you want to stay on their mind as much as possible.
 Here are 4 reasons effective communication matters:

 - Adds value to the service you provide

 - Creates resources for the client

 - Establishes you as an authority within your industry